 The old Toronto Star printing plant at Highway 400 and 407 in Toronto has a new lease on life as Canada’s largest Data Center.
 DuPont Fabros Technology (DFT) from Washington, D.C, USA, purchased the Vaughan building in 2016 for $54.25M.

 The Toronto Star printing plant used to be the largest newspaper printing facility in Canada and one of the largest in North America.
 It opened in 1992 and closed January 2016.

 DFT made a significant investment in the new facility.

 Watch a video of a tour of Canada’s largest data centre and see how data is stored inside.
-Clients include Microsoft, Facebook, Dropbox and GoDaddy.
+Clients to include Microsoft, Facebook, Dropbox and GoDaddy.

 Spanning over 700,000 square feet, it offers unrivaled levels of operational stability and scalability.
 This Data Center is engineered to have 226,600 sq. ft. of computer rooms and is one of Canada’s most advanced data centres.

 In June 2017, DuPont Fabros Technology (DFT), was acquired by Digital Realty, a real estate investment trust company from San Francisco, CA, USA.
 The facility is now the Digital Realty Data Center.

 The highest level of security is essential for this 7000,000 sq. ft.
 Toronto Data Center.
 Data is essential to everyone and we need to know it is safe and secure.
 From the photos on your phone to the safe passwords in your business, everything we do requires data.
 We share it, stream it and manage it and we need to trust it is safe and secure.